gizmore/phpgdo/DOCS/GDO7_CHANGELOG.md

 ## 7.0.4 (All ToDo)

 - Support for HTTP2/3.
+- Idea: Support for prepared statements, so persistent clients like the websocket server and the gdo dog chatbot.
 - Support for [GDT_Image](../GDO/UI/GDT_Image.php) with optional
 [Thumbhash](https://evanw.github.io/thumbhash/).
 - Support for CLI image rendering (would be just nice to have).